danielkinguk/draft-rrk-cats-flexmedia-usecase/draft-rrk-cats-flexmedia-usecase-00.md

 Personalisation of media can occur in multiple stages if regional and personal preferences are considered.
 Delivery infrastructures for personalised media need therefore offer flexibility in creating dynamic media composition stages at at various locations in the network to efficiently support the various personalisation permutations.
 Further, the selection of media composition sites depends on the availability of compute resources, proximity to storage for media objects and if user agency is afforded, round-trip times to the destination Client.

-## Previous IETF work on Video Media Delivery across Internet Infrastructure

-The Internet Engineering Task Force (IETF) has been involved in numerous initiatives and has developed various standards and protocols to improve and facilitate video media delivery across Internet infrastructure.

-* Real-Time Streaming Protocol (RTSP):
-Defined in {::RFC2326}, RTSP controls streaming media servers.
-RTSP is designed to control media sessions between endpoints and acts as a network remote control for multimedia servers.

-* Real-time Transport Protocol (RTP):
-Specified in {::RFC3550}, RTP delivers audio and video over IP networks.
-It is widely used in streaming media systems, video conferencing, and push-to-talk features (VoIP).

-* RTP Control Protocol (RTCP):
-Defined alongside RTP in {::RFC3550}, RTCP provides out-of-band statistics and control information for an RTP flow.
-It monitors transmission statistics and quality of service (QoS) and aids in synchronisation between different streams.

-* HTTP Live Streaming (HLS):
-While initially developed by Apple and not originally an IETF standard, HLS has become widely adopted for online streaming live and on-demand video content.
-The IETF has documents that discuss HLS within the context of internet infrastructure, such as {::RFC8216}.

-* Media Over QUIC (MoQ):
-TBA

 # Deploying Flexible Media Services

 It is important to optimise network traffic in OBM environments where computing resources are distributed across multiple locationss.
 This involves making the network aware of the computational context: where computing resources are located, their capabilities, and their current load or availability.
 By understanding these factors, the network can make more informed decisions about where to route data and processing tasks, aiming to improve efficiency, reduce latency, and enhance the overall performance of networked applications and services.
 Unlike traditional media formats, OBM treats media elements as independent objects that can be orchestrated at runtime.
 This document outlines the use cases and requirements for OBM, emphasising the possible role of the IETF Compute-Aware Traffic Steering (CATS) initiative in optimising the delivery of OBM content.
 Key components of OBM include: